et599y/YouBiker/README.md

 # YouBiker

+- Youbike Map
+- Translation(en/ch)

-This is a simple demo that use Google Map API and Youbike API to generate the map.
+This is a simple demo that use Google Maps API and Youbike API to generate the map.

+In addition, I also use translation API to switch language.